Weax/ftask/README.md

 ## About the app:

+Registration:<br />
+Only Name and Email fields are mandatory.

 Inside src/api folder You will see apiBuilder component.
 This way I tried to mimic operations with localStorage like with traditional API's.
 I found this approach more reusable for the future app scaling than persisting State object using Redux middleware, store.subscribe() or else.

 During development I tried to make components as reusable as possible.
 I didn't use Redux store for table and autocomplete parts with purpose of making them independent as much as possible.